microsoft/onefuzz/docs/getting-started.md

 ### Live debugging of a crash sample

-Using the crash report, Onefuzz can enable live remote debugging of the crash using a platform-appropriate debugger (gdb for Linux and cdb for Windows):
+Using the crash report, OneFuzz can enable live remote debugging of the crash using a platform-appropriate debugger (gdb for Linux and cdb for Windows):

 ```